khinsen/leibniz/README.md

    is indicated near the end of the installation process, so have a careful look at the log output of `raco pkg install ...`.

-For more information, see the Leibniz manual:
+For more information, see the [Leibniz manual](http://khinsen.net/leibniz/):

   - In DrRacket, go to the "Help" menu and select "Racket Documentation".

-  - From a terminal command line, run "raco docs"

 This will open the table of contents of the Racket documentation in a browser.
 Search for "Leibniz" and click the link.

+  - From a terminal command line, run "raco docs leibniz"

 ## License